archit-sagar-unbxd/search-JS-library/docs/configurations/urlConfig.md

 1. `addToUrl`: A config that allows users to append this parameter to the URL.
 2. `usePageNo`: Indicates whether to use page numbers in URL, instead of indices.
 3. `algo`: Short for algorithm, this parameter lets users choose a specific computational method or process to apply.
+This config is applicable when `algo = KEY_VALUE_REPLACER`.
 4. `keyReplacer`: A config which allows to change the way this config is represented in the URL.